greyspectrum/zizek/README.md

 ## Installation

+This script requires espeak to run.
+First, install it:

+$ sudo apt-get install espeak

-First, clone this repository.
+Clone this repository.
 Then, make the script executable:

 $ chmod +x zizek.py